RPallas92/PromisedArchitectureKit/README.md

 [![Platform](https://img.shields.io/cocoapods/p/PromisedArchitectureKit.svg?style=flat)](https://cocoapods.org/pods/PromisedArchitectureKit)

-The simplest architecture for [PromiseKit](https://github.com/mxcl/PromiseKit) Inspired by [RxFeedback](https://github.com/NoTests/RxFeedback.swift), but it uses Promises (from PromiseKit) instead of RxSwift.
+The simplest architecture for [PromiseKit](https://github.com/mxcl/PromiseKit), now V2, even simpler and easier to reason about.

+### V2 Goal

+> PromisedArchitectureKit V2 has been designed to impose constraints that enforce correctness and simplicity.

 ## Introduction

 PromisedArchitectureKit is a library that tries to enforce correctness and simplify the state management of applications and systems.
 It helps you write applications that behave consistently, and are easy to test.
-It’s strongly inspired by Redux and RxFeedback.
+It’s inspired by Redux and RxFeedback.

 ## Motivation